 Here are links to recent papers on the Aharonov-Bohm effect, Jupiter's unearthly jets, and Turbulence without cascades.
-Regarding Jupiter, the arguments for deep-plus-shallow jets, following Dowling and Ingersoll, have been rather well vindicated by the recent evidence from the Juno spacecraft!
+Regarding Jupiter, the arguments for deep-plus-shallow jets, following Dowling and Ingersoll, have been rather well vindicated by evidence from the Juno spacecraft!

 And what's the point of the animation above?
 To find out, click here for a new e-book nearly finished, called Lucidity and Science: The Deepest Connections.
 Those in a hurry may prefer a short web page lucidity principles in brief (17K).
 There's also my horribly mislabelled TEDx talk; the actual title was Science, the Arts, and Lucidity Principles.
 Related matters are discussed in a recent paper On multi-level thinking and scientific understanding, from a conference in honour of the late Professor Ye Duzheng.
 Some related musical fragments are here.
 Here's a reprint of my Kobe Lecture Lucidity, science, and the arts: what we can learn from the way perception works (900K), and a brief commentary on the implications for scientific foresight, published in October 2006 as a Focus article in BlueSci, Issue 7.
 Also available are electronic versions of the original published papers, Lucidity and Science Parts I, II and III.
 I gave a related talk, with musical illustrations, at the 2013 Hay-on-Wye Philosophy and Music Festival of the Institute of Art and Ideas.
 Re the David Crighton memorial concert -- with the family's permission I'm hoping to make it available here soon.